mg-04/mg-04.github.io/_articles/vlsi/adder.md

 - All `PO` area issues should go away, as well as some `M1` area issues.
 - You will get a `PP` enclosure error.
 Draw a `PP` rectangle to perfectly cover the `PP`-`NP` gap in the center, and this will go away.

-## 6. `M2` Connections and Vias
+## 6. M2 Connections and Vias
 We still have a few sources and drains left.
-Let's connect them vertically through the `M2` layer.
-Route an `M2` wire from top to bottom.
+Let's route them vertically using **M2** layer.
+Draw a single M2 wire with minimum width (0.1 um).

-I don't recommend using the vias generated from "o".
+I do **not8* recommend using the vias generated with `o`.
 They are too fat and ugly, and they are the root cause of DRC miseries if used improperly.
-Instead, let's build the three layers of a `M1-M2` via individually:
+Instead, let's manually construct the M1-VIA1-M2 sandwich:

-1. Select the `VIA1` "drw" layer.
-Draw a 0.1 um x 0.1 um rectangle at the intersection
+1. Select the **VIA1** `drw` layer.
+Draw a **0.1 um x 0.1 um** square at the intersection
-2. A `VIA1` requires `M1` and `M2` enclosure of either
+2. A VIA1 requires enclosure by **both** M1 and M2, of either:
-    - 0.04 um on opposite edges (we almost always chose this one)
+    - **0.04 um** on 2 opposite edges (we almost always choose this one)
-    - 0.03 um on all edges
+    - 0.03 um on all 4 edges
-    Use the ruler tool to extend the `M1` **AND** `M2` by 0.04
+3. Use the ruler tool to measure 0.04.
+Use `s` to extend the both layers.
-    - You may also extend `M1` to the left, but that will violate the `M1` spacing DRC rules with the `GND!` wire.
+    - You may be tempted to extend M1 to the left, but that will violate the M1 spacing DRC rules with the `GND!` wire.
-3. Done!
+4. Done!
 Check DRC

 ![](/images/vlsi/Adder/via1.png)